-Prison to Employment Connection is offered to inmates at San Quentin State Prison who are close to their release dates or have a scheduled Parole Board Hearing.
+Prison to Employment Connection is offered to inmates at San Quentin State Prison who are within one year of a release date or have a scheduled Parole Board Hearing within 6 months.
 After successfully completing a rigorous 14-week employment readiness program, they are invited to an Employer Day.
 Potential employers (PEC Partners) come to the prison to interview inmates, review their resumes, and offer guidance and support for potential employment upon release.

 Understand the goals for the program and the participation, homework and attendance agreements required to enroll.

 Class #1: Interest Inventory